keu/docs/astro/view-clusters.md

 2. Click **Restricted** and select the Workspaces that you want to map to the cluster.
 3. Click **Update**.

+Once you authorize select Workspaces to a cluster, Astro treats the cluster as restricted.
+Restricted clusters appear as an option when creating a new Deployment only if the Deployment's Workspace is authorized to the cluster.

 :::info

 A cluster with authorized Workspaces can't host Deployments from any Workspaces that aren't authorized to the cluster.
 To map Workspaces to a cluster, you must first transfer any existing Deployments on the cluster to one of these Workspace.